-If Bowtie2Align\ExtraParams is not set to any value, the --reorder option is enabled by default.
+If Bowtie2Align_ExtraParams is not set to any value, the --reorder option is enabled by default.
 Any value, even a single space, will suppress this default option.

--p: bowtie2 uses the specified number of parallel search threads

---reorder : generate output records in the same order as the reads in the input file

--X : maximum inter-mate fragment length for valid concordant paired-end alignments
+- -p threads Bowtie2 uses the specified number of parallel search threads.
+Setting this option is not recommended.
+The recommended way to control threads per process is by setting CpuCoresPerProcessOnHPC and CpuCoresPerProcessOnWorkstation. - --reorder Generate output records in the same order as the reads in the input file. - -X distance Maximum inter-mate fragment length for valid concordant paired-end alignments.

-'''

 Bowtie2Align_ExtraParams="--reorder -p 16 -X 1000"

-'''